RenderKit/ospray/doc/api.md

                                                      `OSP_PYRAMID`

-  int                  hexMethod           OSP_FAST  `OSPUnstructuredMethod` hexahedron
-                                                     interpolation method, should be one of:
+  bool                 hexIterative           false  hexahedron interpolation method,
+                                                     defaults to fast non-iterative version
+                                                     which could have rendering

-                                                     `OSP_FAST` (rendering inaccuracies may appear
-                                                     if hex is not parallelepiped)
+                                                     inaccuracies may appear if hex is not parallelepiped

-                                                     `OSP_ITERATIVE`

   bool                 precomputedNormals      true  whether to accelerate by precomputing,
                                                      at a cost of 12 bytes/face